Polidoro da Caravaggio: Assassination

 According to Vasari, Polidoro was firmly resolved to return to Rome after completing significant projects in Messina.
 In order to make preparations for this trip, he withdrew all of his savings from the bank for the trip to Rome.
-Upon discovering this, one of Polidoro's workmen, along with several accomplices, resolved to put the master to death on the following night, and then to divide the money among themselves.
-On the night following, they set upon Polidoro while he was slumbering deeply, and strangled him with a cloth.
+Upon discovering this, one of Polidoro's workmen, along with several accomplices, resolved to put the master to death the following night, and then to divide the money among themselves.
+On the following night, they set upon Polidoro while he was slumbering deeply, and strangled him with a cloth.
 Then, giving him several wounds, they made sure of his death; After a period of many days when no perpetrator was discovered, it was thought that no one except the workman could have committed the act.
 Upon receiving intelligence of the assistant's alleged involvement, he was captured on the authority of the Count of Messina, and tortured until he confessed to the crime.
 Shortly thereafter, he was sentenced to the gallows, torn with red-hot pincers, and quartered.